simeononsecurity/simeononsecurity.ch/content/articles/powershell-vs-python-cybersecurity-comparison/index.en.md

 ### Windows: PowerShell and VBScript - A Security Comparison

-In the realm of Windows-based scripting languages, two prominent choices stand out: **PowerShell** and **VBScript**.
+In Windows-based scripting languages, two prominent choices stand out: **PowerShell** and **VBScript**.
 Let's examine their security attributes and how they impact system defense.

 **PowerShell**, a creation of Microsoft, holds a prominent position as a scripting powerhouse pre-installed on Windows systems.
 Its **security features**, deeply intertwined with the Windows environment, provide a robust defense against unauthorized script execution.
 This includes robust **access controls** and **execution policies** that make it challenging for malicious scripts to operate without proper authorization.